usnistgov/feasst/README.md

 You can begin by copy/pasting and renaming an existing trial and renaming the class.
 But remember, this can carry along a lot of garbage.
-So copy the simpliest trial that is closest to what you want to accomplish, and immediately remove the unnecessary pieces.
+So copy the simplest trial that is closest to what you want to accomplish, and immediately remove the unnecessary pieces.
 Rename all `TrialName` to `TrialNewName` and `TRIAL_NAME_H` to `TRIAL_NEW_NAME_H_`